wallaby-rails/wallaby-rails/docs/authorizer.md

 > since 5.2.0

-Authorizer is designed using adaptor pattern to allow Wallaby to apply the authorization that authorization framework has defined, e.g. CanCanCan ability or Pundit policy.
+Authorizer is designed using adaptor pattern to allow Wallaby to check permissions defined by e.g. CanCanCan ability or Pundit policy.

-Therefore, if you are using CanCanCan or Pundit or no authorization, you shouldn't need to do anything about authorizer since Wallaby can pick up the authorization framework.
+Therefore, if CanCanCan, Pundit or no authorization is used, there shouldn't be anything to do about authorizer since Wallaby can pick up the authorization framework in use.

-What you might want to do mostly is to improve the performance by specifying the provider name and save the detection time for Wallaby.

-For example, it goes:
+In order to tell Wallaby which authorization framework to apply or to reduce Wallaby's detection time, `provider_name` can be set to accomplish these goals:

 ```ruby
 # app/authorizers/admin/application_authorizer.rb